Encryption of Workstations at ISIMA and LIMOS✯

 -

-The CNRS, UCA, and the ANSSI require all user workstations—whether fixed or portable—to be encrypted.
+The CNRS, UCA, and the ANSSI mandate the encryption of all user workstations, whether fixed or portable.

 -